dobachi/ansible-bigdata/README.rst

 You will have HDFS services with HA and YARN services without HA.

-To write these playbooks, `dobachi's ansible-playbooks <https://bitbucket.org/dobachi/ansible-playbooks.git>`_ and `mcsrainbow's ansible-playbooks-cdh5 <https://github.com/mcsrainbow/ansible-playbooks-cdh5>`_ is used as reference.
+To write these playbooks, `dobachi's ansible-playbooks <https://bitbucket.org/dobachi/ansible-playbooks.git>`_ and `mcsrainbow's ansible-playbooks-cdh5 <https://github.com/mcsrainbow/ansible-playbooks-cdh5>`_ are used as reference.

 Feature
 --------